-Kamini Paul is a Development professional with 20+ years international experience in the formulation and implementation of both Development and Environmental policy for Bi-lateral, Multi-lateral and Non-Government organisations.
-Kamini has worked as an EU Diplomat, UK Deployable Civilian Expert, International Adviser and Consultant for the European Commission, Department for International Development (UK Aid, DFID), World Bank, UNHCR, UNwomen, UNICEF, OCHA, UNAMA, and USAID, contributing to her extensive experience in the design, development, leading, and managing of programmes and projects, with demonstrated success in the implementation of International policy frameworks/programme strategies in alleviating poverty through the increase of household income by improving economic opportunities and access to services (health and education) for rural communities.
+Kamini Paul is a development professional with 20+ years international experience in the formulation and implementation ofdevelopment and environmental policy.
+She has worked as an EU Diplomat, UK Deployable Civilian Expert, International Adviser and Consultant for the European Commission, Department for InternationalDevelopment, World Bank, UNHCR, UN Women, UNICEF, OCHA, UNAMA, and USAID and Trustee of the Rahela Trust

 Our Executive Team are the back-bone of our organisation and ensure that our projects are delivered to the most deserving.

-Khadija Yawari is managing Farkhunda Trust activities at Gawarshad Institute of Higher Education.
+Khadija Yawari is managing activities at Gawarshad Institute of Higher Education.
 She is HR Manager and lecturer at GIHE.
 She has previously worked at AIHRC and as a gender officer for the Shuhada Organisation.
 She has undertaken courses in gender studies, peace building and human and women’s rights.
 She speaks Dari, Pashtu and English.